Blog

 • Stress Relief:

 In this modern world, stress is inevitable.
-Scientific studies have linked the weight gain to increased levels of stress.
-But there are also a few research which backs the fact that the stress hormone can increase the individual’s graving for not-so-good-for-you foods.
-Having an outlet (such as kickboxing, weightlifting, rigorous physical training) for the stress at the end of the long working day can be a healthy way to combat the stress.
+Scientific studies have linked weight gain to increased levels of stress.
+But there is also a little research that supports the fact that the stress hormone can increase an individual’s craving for not-so-good-for-you foods.
+Having an outlet (such as kickboxing, weightlifting, or rigorous physical training) for the stress at the end of a long working day can be a healthy way to combat the stress.

 • Easier to find a companion:

-A friend or a colleague or a personal trainer are easily available in the evenings compared to the morning 5 AM training sessions.
+A friend, a colleague, or a personal trainer are easily available in the evenings compared to the morning 5 AM training sessions.

 • Strength:

-If you are not a morning person, you would have undoubtedly hit the snooze button before crawling out of your bed to hit the gym.
-But walking on the treadmill during your sleepy mood would mostly feel like sleepwalking, as opposed to logging in a few tough miles before work.
-On the other hand, if you plan to hit the gym in the later part of the day, you could eat sufficiently and fuel the body throughout the day and be prepared for the tough workout.
+If you are not a morning person, you would have undoubtedly hit the snooze button before crawling out of bed to hit the gym.
+But walking on the treadmill in your sleepy mood would mostly feel like sleepwalking, as opposed to logging in a few tough miles before work.
+On the other hand, if you plan to hit the gym in the later part of the day, you could eat sufficiently, fuel the body throughout the day, and be prepared for the tough workout.

-If you are someone who likes to be in your tucked bed in the early mornings, then opting for evening/night workouts could be perfect.
+If you are someone who likes to be in bed in the early mornings, then opting for evening or night workouts could be perfect.
 IT won’t steal away your early morning precious Zzz’s.

 Studies support the fact that joints and muscles are more flexible in the evenings compared to the mornings.
-This means your body is less prone to injuries and also, you can also work out for long.
+This means your body is less prone to injuries, and you can also work out for a long time.

 So, what is the best time to workout?

 Ultimately, it is up to you to decide what time works best for you to follow the routine.
-Sticking to a specific workout plan isn’t easy while we have competing demands of work and family in hand.
-But there is always an advantage of being regular, if you select a time, dedicate that time for workouts and stick to it, regardless of whether it is in morning or evening.
+Sticking to a specific workout plan isn’t easy when we have competing demands from work and family.
+But there is always an advantage to being regular.
+If you select a time, dedicate that time to workouts and stick to it, regardless of whether it is in morning or evening.
 But remember, consistency is the key.
-After all, Consistent action creates consistent result!
+After all, consistent action creates a consistent result!

 Leave a Reply